denalddemirxhiu/Colorify/index.md

   ### Sensor Hookup (Breadboard wiring)
   ![Raspberry Pi Breadboard Sensor Hookup](https://github.com/denalddemirxhiu/Colorify/blob/master/Documentation/RaspberryPi-Sensor-Wired.png)

-  ### i2cDetect Proof that shows the address of the sensor being 0x44
+  ### i2cDetect Proof that shows the address of the sensor 0x44
   ![Raspberry Pi i2cdetect proof](https://github.com/denalddemirxhiu/Colorify/blob/master/Documentation/i2cDetect.png)

+  ### Resources used to wire and connect to the sensor
+  - Raspberry Solutions website that shows the pinout of the Raspberry Pi 3B+ can be found [here] (https://www.raspberry-solutions.com/connect-sensor-to-raspberry-pi/)
+  - Sparkfun guide that shows the step by step tutorial on how to hookup the ISL29125 sensor can be found [here] (https://learn.sparkfun.com/tutorials/isl29125-rgb-light-sensor-hookup-guide/hardware-overview)

 ## October 16th, 2018
   ### Group Pseudo Code Assignment